 If your spouse has an EU passport but is not a resident of Spain, that wouldn’t mean that you could move to Spain independent of your partner: you would both have to move to Spain together, and your spouse would have to demonstrate that they have the financial means that they need to support both of you during your time in the country.

-Are you thinking of moving to Spain?
-Would you like to become a Spanish citizen, and dream of owning property in the country?
-Then why not get in touch with our locally based property experts, who have years of experience in helping house hunters just like you to find the property of their dreams.
+Would you like to become a Spanish citizen, and dream of buying a property in the country?
+Then why not get in touch with Right Casa Estates, we are premier estate agents in Costa Del Sol, Spain.
+Our locally based property experts, who have years of experience in helping house-hunters just like you to find the property of their dreams in Spain.